When’s the Best Time to Water Grass?

 HUMIDITY

 Humidity plays a big role in how much water a pool loses to evaporation.
 The higher the level of humidity in the air, the lower the amount of evaporation that occurs.
-This is because humid air already contains a high level of moisture and has a reduced ability to absorb water vapor.
+This is because humid air already contains high levels of moisture and has a reduced ability to absorb water vapor.
 On the other hand, dry air with low humidity is very effective at absorbing water vapor.

 SUNLIGHT